clk

 It is handy to have each command do one thing and do it well, while at the same time have a shortcut to chain them.

 For the sake of the example, let’s suppose you are writing a bunch of commands to perform 3d printing.
 Hereafter, the printing aspect will be mocked.
-It’s only interest is to show one of my real life usages of clk.
+Its only interest is to show one of my real life usages of clk.

 You would first create the group of commands named printer like so.